electron/electron/docs/api/browser-window.md

 })
 ```

-The following app commands are explictly supported on Linux and macOS
+The following app commands are explictly supported on Linux

 * `browser-backward`
 * `browser-forward`